danishm07/MARLTS/README.md

 🎯 The Story
 --------------------------------------------------------
 Version 1: The Safe Player
-Initial training produced an agent that learned the "correct" local optimum—mimic the low-risk market maker and avoid volatility.
+Initial training produced an agent that learned the "correct" local optimum: mimic the low-risk market maker and avoid volatility.
 It maximized the original reward function perfectly.
 The reward function was just wrong.
 Problem: The agent optimized for stability over differentiation.

 Version 2: The Aggressive Strategist